omritriki/ChordID/README.md

 Contributions are welcome!
 If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgments

-- Inspired by the desire to make learning guitar more interactive and fun.
-- Special thanks to the Python community for their amazing libraries and support.

 Happy playing! 🎸